• Blog

 Once again, you will want to start this step of the project by blowing off any debris from the porch (or use a clean broom to sweep debris away).

-For my porch paint color, I am using PORCH AND PATIO FLOOR PAINT ENAMEL in the color Snowbound by Sherwin Williams.
+For my porch paint color, I used PORCH AND PATIO FLOOR PAINT ENAMEL in the color Snowbound by Sherwin Williams.

 To apply this first coat of color, use the same process as with the primer by first cutting in around the edges with a small brush and then using a paint roller to cover the full surface of the porch.